rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/9e910efe-2826-4a1a-aaa6-aa7e136b8670)

-The final button is the Query Fasta File button.
+The final button is the 'Query Fasta File' button.
 This will again bring up a [select file dialog window](#selectfiledialogwindow) where the user will need to select a [Fasta](https://en.wikipedia.org/wiki/FASTA_format) file of interest to BLAST against the selected database. **For this tutorial the user should select the 2024_02_14_0409_combineDada.fas file.** (See image below).

 **NOTE:** In this tutorial example there is a single [Fasta](https://en.wikipedia.org/wiki/FASTA_format) file in the 'D-BLAST' folder.
 However, the [seq_BLAST](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#sequence-blast) function will process all [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files in the selected location BLASTing them against the indicated BLAST database.
 Also, if this fasta has [paired ASV-fasta](#asvfasta) data, this will be recombined with the BLAST results using the [taxon_assign()](https://github.com/rgyoung6/DBTCShiny/blob/main/README.md#taxon-assignment) function.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/80332e21-c574-4de0-8f91-3e7a79a874a4)

-Finally, there are three fillable fields wih arguments for this function (See image below).
+There are three fillable fields wih arguments for this function (See image below).
 The first fillable field accepts a numerical input.
 This value indicates the maximum number of returned results that will be saved to the [seq_BLAST](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#sequence-blast) output file In cases where there is a small BLAST formatted database the results will not reach the maximum indicated here.
-However, it is more than likely that all sequences queried against very large databases, such as the NCBI GenBank nucleotide database, will all have the maximum number of returned results. **For this tutorial we will use the default of 200 as our BLAST database is small with known clean data recors so this value will easily saturate the results with matches to high quality data.**
+However, it is more than likely that all sequences queried against very large databases, such as the NCBI GenBank nucleotide database, will all have the maximum number of returned results. **For this tutorial we will use the default of 200 as our BLAST database is small with known clean data records so this value will easily saturate the results with matches to high quality data.**

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/58e22af1-889e-4273-bf73-fd838d0c19ff)